arynyestos/CodeCryptoETHShoppingCartProject/README.md

 ## Demo

-Below you can a video showcasing the functionality of the project.
+Below you can a video showcasing the functionality of the project: a product is selected, thus navigating to the product's page, an amount is selected and the product is added to the cart.
+Then, navigating to the cart, the payment is made (although Metamask wasn't captured by the screen recording software, the transaction hash is displayed below).

 https://github.com/arynyestos/CodeCryptoEthEcommerce/assets/33223441/3b357e40-4d51-4d10-b467-52db5205e39b